DeSpecTDr/Kaggle_remote_zrok/README.md

 # Kaggle GPU/TPU + VS Code + Unlimited SSH Tunneling — Now Made Easy!

+Connect to Kaggle notebooks with VSCode via SSH using zrok.

 This repository offers powerful features:

 - Use **Kaggle’s free GPUs/TPUs** (T4×2, P100, TPU v3-8) for up to **30 hours per week in a Visual Studio Code environment**—develop just like you would locally!

 - With **zrok’s 5 GB/day free tunneling**, you can bypass **ngrok’s 1 GB/month limit** without any hassle.

-- Powered by **OpenZiti’s dual-plane architecture**, this setup is not only secure and scalable—but can be launched in just **3 simple steps**.
+- Powered by **OpenZiti’s dual-plane architecture**, complex setup steps are eliminated.
+You can enable remote access in just **3 simple steps**.